akinbroadwater/assignments/assignment_monday_mar16.md

 Read Chapter 6 up until the "Shared References" section.
 That will be pages 181-186.
 Then answer the following questions:
 1. What is garbage collection?
 Why is it important?
+Automatic reclamation of object's space
 2. Explain the difference between 'dynamic typing' and 'static typing' (ask mom or dad if this is too difficult, but only after thinking about it).

-3. When a variable is assigned a value, what 3 steps does python take?
+3. When a variable is assigned a value, what 3 steps does python take? create an object to represent the value 3

+create a varible a if it does not yet exist

+link the varible to the new object 3
 # II.
 Coding exercises.

 ## Quiz: What does this code do?